By Eileen Johnson

 Calm the mind – and the heart!

 During periods of stress, the body releases large amounts of a hormone called cortisol, which raises blood sugar levels.
-Long periods of high blood sugar can result in an increase in release of inflammatory insulin.
+Long periods of high blood sugar can result in an increase in the release of inflammatory insulin.
 Chronically high cortisol and insulin levels increase the body’s tendency to store fat around the midsection, the most dangerous place for the heart and cardiovascular system.
 For a thorough and fresh look at the benefits of and options for relaxation, check out http://nccam.nih.gov/health/stress/relaxation.htm, created by the National Center for Complementary and Alternative Medicine.

 Send the “right” chemical messages to the heart!